SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 :newTerm:`Access control` restricts access to parts of your code from code in other source files and modules.
-This enables you to hide the implementation details of your code, and to specify a preferred interface through with your code can be accessed and used.
+This enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

-Individual types (classes, structures, and enumerations) can be assigned specific access levels, as can any properties, methods, initializers, and subscripts implemented by those types.
+Individual types (classes, structures, and enumerations) can be assigned specific access levels, as can properties, methods, initializers, and subscripts implemented by those types.
-Protocols can also restrict access to a certain scope, and even a type's conformance to a protocol can be hidden in certain scopes if appropriate.
+Protocols can also restrict access to a certain scope, and a type's conformance to a protocol can be hidden in certain scopes if appropriate.
+(The various aspects of your code that can have access control applied to them are referred to as “entities” in the descriptions below.)

 Despite offering considerable flexibility around access control, Swift avoids the need for you to specify access control in many cases by using appropriate default levels of access in different scenarios.
-Indeed, if you are writing a single-target app, you may not need to implement custom access control at all.
+Indeed, if you are writing a single-target app, Swift's default access settings may mean that you do not need to implement custom access control at all.

+.. _AccessControl_ModulesAndSourceFiles:

 Modules and Source Files
 ------------------------